andyharless/PhillipsCurveApp/README.md

 4. Allow user to choose different countries for which to plot Phillips curves.

-5. Allow user to configure definition of inflation (e.g. 6 months instead of a year, PCE deflator instead of CPI).
+5. Allow user to configure definition of inflation (e.g. 6 months instead of a year, PCE deflator instead of CPI, maybe an exponential moving average?).

 6. Allow user to fit lines and/or curves (log-log?)

 7. Allow connecting adjacent points in scatter plots.

+8. Allow labeling of data (e.g. by year) in scatter plots.

-8. Allow aggregating data in scatter plots (e.g. use annual instead of monthly).
+9. Allow aggregating data in scatter plots (e.g. use annual instead of monthly).

+10. Pull in data directly from sources rather than using my canned series.